Introduction

 "Lord Jesus, I need You.
 Thank You for dying on the cross for my sins.
 I open the door of my life and receive You as my Savior and Lord.
 Thank You for forgiving my sins and giving me eternal life.
 Take control of the throne of my life.
 Make me the kind of person You want me to be."

-Later, in 1977 Billy Graham published a now famous work entitled, How to Be Born Again.
-For all the Scripture he used, he never once uses the hallmark rebirth event in the second chapter of the book of Acts.
-The cataract (blind spot) kept him away from the most powerful conversion event in all Scripture.
-It is my guess that it's emphasis on baptism and repentance for the forgiveness of sins was incompatible with his approach.
+In 1977 Graham published a now famous work entitled How to Be Born Again.
+For all the Scripture he used, he never once refers to the hallmark rebirth event in the second chapter of Acts.
+It is my guess that its emphasis on baptism and repentance for the forgiveness of sins was incompatible with his approach.
+In the 1970s even Catholics were practicing the Sinner’s Prayer.

-By the late 1960s it seemed that nearly every evangelical was printing some form of the Four Spiritual Laws in the last chapter of their books.
-Even a Bible was printed with this theology inserted into God's Word.
-Thus, in the 1960s, the Living Bible's translation became the translation of choice for the crusades as follows:
+By the late 1960s it seemed that nearly every evangelical publisher was including some form of the Four Spiritual Laws in the last chapter of their books.
+Eventually a Bible was printed with the theology inserted into God’s Word.
+In the 1960s, the Living Bible's translation became the translation of choice for the crusades as follows:

-The italicized words have no support at all in the original Greek.
-They are a blatant insertion placed by presuppositions of the translator, Kenneth Taylor.
-I'm not sure that even the Jehovah's Witnesses have authored such a barefaced insertion in their corrupt Scriptures.
-In defense of Taylor's original motives, the Living Bible was created primarily with children in mind.
-However, the publishers should have corrected the misleading verse in the 1960s.
-They somewhat cleared it up in the newer LB in the 1990s, only after the damage has been done.
-For decades mainstream evangelicals were using the LB and circular reasoning to justify such a strong 'trusting moment' as salvation, never knowing their Bible was corrupted.
+The italicized words have no support in the original Greek.
+The insertion reflects the presuppositions of the translator, Kenneth Taylor.
+[Technically, the LB is not so much a translation as a paraphrase.]
+In defense of Taylor's motives, the Living Bible was created primarily with children in mind.
+However, the publishers should have corrected the misleading verse.
+They did offer a partial correction in the newer LB in the 1990s, only after the damage had been done.
+[The theology is also reflected in the NLT.]
+For decades, mainstream evangelicals used the LB and circular reasoning, equating a strong “trusting moment” with biblical salvation, never suspecting the alteration made to their Bible.

-A whole international enterprise of publishers, universities and evangelistic associations were captivated by this method.
-The phrases, 'Receive Christ,' and 'Trust Jesus as your personal savior,' filled airwaves, sermons, and books.
+In the meantime, an international coterie of publishers, universities and evangelistic associations had been captivated by the Sinner’s Prayer and its apparent success.
+The phrases “Receive Christ” and “Trust Jesus as your personal savior” filled airwaves, sermons, and books.
 James Kennedy's Evangelism Explosion counselor-training program helped make this concept of conversion an international success.
-Missionaries everywhere were trained with Sinner's Prayer theology.
-Evangelicalism had the numbers, the money, the television personas of Graham and Kennedy and any attempt to purport a different plan of salvation would be decried as cultic and 'heresy.'
+Missionaries everywhere were now trained with Sinner's Prayer theology.
+Evangelicalism had the numbers, the money, the television personas of Graham and Kennedy, and any attempt to purport a different plan of salvation would be decried as cultic and “heresy.”
+Yet genuine unity among believers is directly related to how carefully we navigate polarizing topics, and the subject of conversion is one of them. — Stephen Francis Staten, 1997 (modified)

 In early 1997, I sent a paper titled The Sinner’s Prayer to friends, and surprisingly, it soon went viral.
 It ended up on dozens of personal and church websites from multiple affiliations, as well as blogs, and even the website of a popular cable channel.
 By 1999 I had been contacted by two publishers, a radio station, professors, graduate students, and leaders of an association of churches about the rights to use it or to discuss it further.